 - Applicants who wish to pursue a degree at the Graduate School must hold the equivalent of a US bachelor’s degree (BA or BS) from an institution of recognized standing.

 - Applicants from institutions outside of the US; applicants must hold the equivalent of US bachelor’s degree (BA or BS) from institutions of recognized standing (either a three or four-year undergraduate degree)

 - Online application form and fee payment ($105)

 - Statement of purpose

-- GRE, where required (see individual program of study page for requirements)
+- GRE, where required

 - Demonstration of English proficiency, where required